mrkimsan/website/data/posts/projects/sekolah-en_us.md

 When I heard my school was going to use an app for assignments and grades, I was excited.
 When I learned that that app looked ugly, I built Sekolah.

-It was never used, but I think it looks pretty good.
+It was never used for anyone except me, but I think it looks pretty good.

 The project is available at [sekolah.nl](https://sekolah.nl)